BTR-D: Description

 Airborne operations demonstrating full deployment of the parachute system and underslung BTR-D.

 Overview

-While the BTR-D is based on the BMD-1, it is 60 mm longer and lacks a turret.
+While the BTR-D is based on the BMD-1, it is 60 cm longer and lacks a turret.
 Instead, it has a small flat superstructure with a hatch on top.

 Crew

 The crew consists of the driver, the commander and the left bow mounted machine gun gunner, all of whom are in the same positions and have the same equipment as in the BMD-1.

 Armament

 The turret with all of the main armament was removed.
 The two bow mounted machine guns were retained.
 The original PKT tank machine guns were replaced by PKB general purpose machine guns.
 The vehicle can also be fitted with pintle-mounted automatic grenade launchers (AGS-17, AGS-30 or AGS-57) and/or machine guns (PKM, 6P41 "Pecheneg", NSV-127 "Utyos" or 6P49 "Kord").

 Maneuverability

 The BTR-D is powered by the same engine as the BMD-1.
-Its suspension is longer because the entire vehicle has been lengthened by 60 mm.
+Its suspension is longer because the entire vehicle has been lengthened by 60cm.
 Because of this, the vehicle has six roadwheels on each side instead of five.
 It has five return rollers on each side unlike the BMD-1, which has four.